Isawan/terrashine/docs/src/introduction.md

 ## Installation

 Terrashine is a rust binary.
-Releases are published at:
+This is a project in early development, binaries are not currently published.

 ## Dependencies